 In a barge-accommodation unit of less than 1,000 gross tonnage, Tasneef may dispense with one of the means of escape, due regard being paid to the width and disposition of the upper part of the space.
-In a barge-accommodation unit of 1,000 gross tonnage and above, Tasneef may dispense with one means of escape from any such space, including a normally unattended auxiliary machinery space, so long as either a door or a steel ladder provides a safe escape route to the embarkation deck, due regard being paid to the nature and location of the space and whether persons are normally employed in machinery space and the number of persons normally working in the spaces (see Note 1).
+In a barge-accommodation unit of 1,000 gross tonnage and above, Tasneef may dispense with one means of escape from any such space, including a normally unattended auxiliary machinery space, so long as either a door or a steel ladder provides a safe escape route to the embarkation deck, due regard being paid to the nature and location of the space and whether persons are normally employed in that space.